 These lawsuits have cost the company millions of dollars.
 In 2016, BorgWarner set aside $703.6 million ($440.6 million after taxes), which was estimated to cover pending and future asbestos claims for the next 50 years.
 In 2019, BorgWarner divested the subsidiary that held its asbestos liabilities to an insurance group.

-Divesture of BorgWarner Morse TEC
+Divestiture of BorgWarner Morse TEC

-Unlike other companies that have faced thousands of asbestos claims, BorgWarner avoided bankruptcy through divestiture, which is a relatively uncommon way of handling asbestos liabilities.
+Unlike other companies that have faced thousands of asbestos claims, BorgWarner avoided bankruptcy through divestiture, a relatively uncommon way of handling asbestos liabilities.
 It is the largest legacy liabilities sale executed in U.S. history.

 BorgWarner paid Enstar $172 million to take over Morse TEC.

 “Enstar is a leading player in managing legacy liabilities and has specific expertise in asbestos,” said BorgWarner President and CEO Frédéric Lissalde in a company press release.
+Enstar will manage all of BorgWarner Morse TEC’s asbestos claims and collection of existing insurance policies.

-More than $32 Billion Available
+More Than $32 Billion in Trust Funds Available

 Tens of thousands of asbestos lawsuits have been filed against BorgWarner.
 The company reported it resolved 38,000 asbestos cases in 2005 and 27,000 in 2006.